ZHANGW31/MicrosoftVisualCSharp/README.md

 Not all of the problems covered will be in this repository, due to the file contents being too large to upload.

 I will be uploading others seperately.

+Cards Exercise

+This exercise was about creating and using various types of arrays (jagged and multidimensional arrays) to manipulate sets of data.